B1LLYBAGZ/Prework-study-guide/README.md

 ## Installation

-in your URL enter "https://b1llybagz.github.io/Prework-study-guide/" then acesse the ChromeDev by right clicking anywhere on the screen
+in your URL enter "http://127.0.0.1:5500/prework-study-guide/index.html"then acesse the ChromeDev by right clicking anywhere on the screen

 ## Usage